 Simple, follow our advice and create a professional looking GivingGrid with great photos and/or video and then add some awesome copy and you’re 95% of the way to a great GivingGrid.
 So why doesn’t everyone just do that?
-It sounds so easy, but unfortunately we see way too many GivingGrids that were clearly put together and launched in 10 minutes with one lousy photo and two lines of copy.
+It sounds so easy, but unfortunately we see way too many GivingGrids that were clearly put together and launched in a few minutes with one lousy photo and two lines of copy.
 Doomed…

-We can actually look at any newly launched campaign and tell right away if it can succeed or is doomed to fail.
+We can actually look at any newly launched campaign and tell right away if it can succeed or it will fail.
 Want to know how we feel about yours?
 Just click the Contact Support link under the Help menu at the top of your screen and ask us.
 We know everyone is super busy, but you have to raise money to survive and pursue your cause, right?
 Boy, if everyone would just take their time and follow our lead, we’d see a lot more campaigns shatter their goal.

 So follow these steps:

-1. Go get at least four great photos that represent your cause (logos don’t count).
+1. Go get at least three great photos that represent your cause (logos don’t count).
 If you don’t have them, make or take them.
 They must be nice and clear (your iPhone/Android will work great) and try to take them in landscape mode.
 These photos need to move people.
 Pick the best one to be your main image.

 2. Add a great short video if you can.
 It’s not required, but really helps!
 A video can increase donations by up to 100%.
 Again, use your iPhone/Android.
-Put it in the first thumbnail position, so it’s the first thing people see when they scroll past your Grid.
+Put it in the first thumbnail position in your settings, so it’s the first thing people see when they scroll past your Grid.